360NENZ/GI-Download-Library/README.md

 ## Genshin and Yuanshen Download Links
 ### Tips
-Since the 3.1.5 beta, mihoyo has added key and cookie verification to the download link (you can also share your keys and cookies
+Since the 3.1.5 beta, mihoyo has added key and cookie verification to the download link.

+(if you are a tester, do not share your key pair, it`s based on your IP address and other personal information, mhy can easily find and punish you.)
 ### What's inside
 * Links of the **_"autopatchhk"_** and **_"autopatchcn"_** version of the Genshin/Yuanshen **Release**, **Beta** and **Audio** files